Cortina d'Ampezzo-Pieve di Cadore

 After marvelling at the steps leading from the Serravalle cathedral to the Sanctuary of Saint Augusta, take the cycle path along the Meschio river.

 It’s impossible not to get distracted along the way: to the south, the Conegliano vineyards adorn the hills, while the Castle, home to the Civic Museum, stands proud over the endlessly tumbling hills of the Veneto countryside.
-The last hill to the right is Montello, leading up to Montebelluno towards Treviso.
+The last hill to the right is Montello, leading up to Montebelluna towards Treviso.

 Pass through the monumental Porta San Tomaso marble gate to access the historic centre, then head towards Piazza dei Signori.